Emma Willmann

 Emma Willmann is an American stand-up comedian and actress.
 She made her televised stand up debut on The Late Show with Stephen Colbert.
 Willmann had a recurring role as "Beth" on The CW series Crazy Ex-Girlfriend.

 Early life

 Emma Willmann was born in Blue Hill, Maine, where she went to grade school and high school.
 She is a graduate of George Stevens Academy and currently resides in New York City.
-Willmann also graduated from Simmons College Boston and received a Masters from The New School New York City.
+Willmann also graduated from Simmons College and received a master's degree from The New School.